sovity/edc-ce/extensions/catalog-crawler/README.md

 The catalog crawler is a deployment unit depending on an existing Authority Portal's database:

+- It is a modified EDC connector with the task to crawl the other connector's public data offers.
 - It periodically checks the Authority Portal's connector list for its environment.
 - It crawls the given connectors in regular intervals.
 - It writes the data offers and connector statuses back into the Authority Portal DB.